Tech Accelerator

 History and evolution of machine learning: A timeline

-Call it what you like: AI's offshoot, AI's second banana, AI's sidekick, AI's lesser-known twin.
+Call it what you want: AI's offshoot, AI's stepchild, AI's second banana, AI's sidekick, AI's lesser-known twin.
 Machine learning lacks the cache bestowed upon artificial intelligence, yet just about every aspect of our lives and livelihoods is influenced by this "ultimate statistician" and what it hath wrought since it was merely a twinkle in the eyes of neuroscientists Walter Pitts and Warren McCulloch eight decades ago.
-Their mathematical modeling of a neural network in 1943 marks machine learning's consensus birth year.
+Their mathematical modeling of a neural network in 1943 marks ML's consensus birth year.

 What is machine learning?

 Machine learning is about the development and use of computer systems that learn and adapt without following explicit instructions.
-And it uses algorithms and statistical models to analyze and yield predictive outcomes from patterns in data.
+It uses algorithms and statistical models to analyze and yield predictive outcomes from patterns in data.

-In some regards, machine learning may well be AI's puppet master.
-Much of what propels generative AI comes from machine learning in the form of large language models that analyze vast amounts of input data to discover patterns in words and phrases.
+In some regards, machine learning might be AI's puppet master.
+Much of what propels generative AI comes from machine learning in the form of large language models (LLMs) that analyze vast amounts of input data to discover patterns in words and phrases.

-Many of AI's unprecedented applications in business and society are supported by machine learning's wide ranging capabilities, whether it's analyzing mammograms or digesting Instagrams, assessing risks or predicting failures, navigating the roadways or thwarting the cyber attacks we never hear about.
-Machine learning's omnipresence impacts the daily business operations of most any industry, including e-commerce, manufacturing, finance, insurance services and pharmaceuticals.
+Many of AI's unprecedented applications in business and society are supported by machine learning's wide-ranging capabilities, whether it's digesting Instagrams or analyzing mammograms, assessing risks or predicting failures, or navigating roadways or thwarting cyberattacks we never hear about.
+Machine learning's omnipresence impacts the daily business operations of most industries, including e-commerce, manufacturing, finance, insurance services and pharmaceuticals.

 Walk along the machine learning timeline